-When loading Metacode input files into the system, the transform converts Xerox Metacode and Linedata Conditioned Data Streams (LCDS) into PDF documents.
-Linedata and mixed mode files that print on Metacode Printers are supported, as well as pure Metacode files.
-The PDF output can be viewed at the Windows client by using Adobe Acrobat or Adobe Acrobat Approval.
-To run the Metacode to PDF transform when loading Metacode input files into the system, set the Data Type on the View Information page to PDF and set the Indexer on the Indexing Information page to Xenos.
-Specify processing parameters on the Indexing Information page.
+The Metacode to PDF transform converts Xerox Metacode and Line Conditioned Data Streams (LCDS) into Adobe PDF documents.
+Linedata and mixed mode files that print on Metacode printers are supported, as well as pure Metacode files.
+The PDF output can be viewed at the Windows client by using the Adobe Business Tools.
+The PDF output can be viewed at the Web browser by using the Acrobat plug-in.

+To run the Metacode to PDF conversion in OnDemand, set the Data Type on the View Information page to PDF and set the Indexer on the Indexing Information page to Xenos.
+You must also specify processing parameters on the Indexing Information page.